 - Volume testing:

-In volume testing large number of data is saved in a database and the overall software system’s behavior is observed.
-The objective is to check product’s performance under varying database volumes.
+In volume testing, large number of data is saved in a database and the overall software system’s behaviour is observed.
+The objective is to check the product’s performance under varying database volumes.

 - Scalability testing:

-In scalability testing, software application’s effectiveness is determined in scaling up to support an increase in user load.
-It helps in planning capacity addition to your software system.
+In scalability testing, the software application’s effectiveness is determined by scaling up to support an increase in user load.
+It helps in planning capacity additions to your software system.

 Performance Testing Process:

 - Open STA

 - Load Runner

 - Performance testing ensures the speed, load capability, accuracy, and other performances of the system.

 - It identifies, monitors, and resolves the issues if anything occurs.